codeFarmerJack/GoPro/README.md

 1. Compare the difference in speed, longitudinal acceleration, lateral acceleration and jerk before and after low-pass filtering.
 Aims to assess the potential signal optimization of low-pass filter
 2. Interact with the figure to faciliate analysis
-   - show numerical value at intersections between vertical line and the signal
    - Ensure consistent vertical line position across different subplots when moving the line.
      For example, moving the line in subplot 1 should correspondingly change its position in subplot2.
+        * Draw a vertical line that can move consistently across different subplots.
+   - show numerical value at intersections between vertical line and the signal